-Figure 4.17 Remote iServer Configuration Page
+Figure 4.18 Remote iServer Configuration Page

-4.8 iLOG Software
+4.8 iLog Software

-The iLOG software can be used only with NEWPORT Electronics instruments.
-This is an Excel application software that can log air pressure and temperature from an iServer over the Ethernet or the internet.
+This is an Excel application software that can log temperature 1, temperature 2 and the differential from the iServer over the local network (Ethernet) or the internet.

-- a) Download the iLOG software from the website listed in this manual. - b) Install iLOG software on a networked PC.
-This software is compatible with Windows 95, 98, NT, 2000, and XP. - c) For complete information of how to use the iLOG software, click on the HELP button.
+- a) Download the iLog software from the website listed in this manual. - b) Install iLog software on a networked PC.
+This software is compatible with Windows 95, 98, NT, 2000, XP, Windows Vista and Windows 7 (32 and 64-bit). - c) If you have Excel 2007 or higher, when installing iLog choose "Custom" installation option and on the next window check the box for "Excel 2007 Apps" and continue the installation to the end. - d) For complete information of how to use the iLog software, click on the HELP button. - e) There is a list of Error Messages in Appendix E.